andrewgdotcom/poshlib/README.md

 ### flatten - convert a poshlib script with `use` dependencies into a flat script

-It defines one function, which prints the flattened script on stdout:
+It defines one function, which prints the flattened script on STDOUT:

 * flatten